CharlotteLeBihan18/Paris_climate_case_study/README.md

 # Paris Case Study

 This repository contains the code, datasets, and analysis for a study on **climate and social inequalities in Paris**.
-The project investigates how **heat exposure, urban form, and socioeconomic conditions** interact, with a focus on the **Urban Heat Island (UHI)** effect and the unequal vulnerability of different Parisian districts.

 ## Project Objective